SENATOR JUDITH ZAFFIRINI ON THE ISSUES

 As insurance premiums, deductibles, and prescription drug costs keep rising, fewer Texans can afford needed care.
 The COVID-19 pandemic exacerbated inequities and caused significant fiscal challenges to our health care system.
 This is especially true in medically underserved rural areas, which often have too few primary care providers, high infant mortality or poverty rates, and/or large elderly populations.
 Poor healthcare access is not only detrimental to individual families, but it also could cause long-term damage to the state’s economy.

-Improving health equity outcomes, ensuring affordable and accessible health care, and supporting local public health initiatives are among Senator Zaffirini’s priorities.
+Improving health equity outcomes, ensuring affordable and accessible health care, and supporting local public health initiatives are among Dean Senator Zaffirini’s priorities.
 She looks forward to working hard to increase rural healthcare resources in the next legislative session.

 For more information, subscribe